-- Regenerative injection therapies, including Prolotherapy, have shown promise in the treatment of several musculoskeletal disorders, but have not
+- Regenerative injection therapies, including Prolotherapy, have shown promise in the treatment of several musculoskeletal disorders.

 - Patients following Prolotherapy treatment reported highly significant improvements with respect to pain, stiffness, range of motion, crunching, exercise and need for medication.

-- Patients reported complete relief of 69% of recorded symptoms.
-One patient reported worsening of some symptoms.
+- Patients reported complete relief of 69% of recorded symptoms that is best possible outcomes almost 70% of the time

 Other Prolotherapy solutions

 We can also use cellular Prolotherapy as a more aggressive approach to stimulate healing.
 Commonly, this involves the concentration of healing cells from the blood, known as Platelet Rich Plasma (PRP Prolotherapy).
 In our office, this combined approach of PRP and traditional dextrose Prolotherapy has shown great results as an alternative to surgery for labral tears in the shoulder.
 Because the labrum has such a poor blood supply on its own, PRP Prolotherapy is a way to bring healing cells directly to the labrum.
 Stem Cell therapy using bone marrow or adipose (fat) tissue may also be used in more complicated cases.
 These are then injected into the joint to heal musculoskeletal injuries.
 In addition to injecting dextrose solutions to the surrounding ligaments and tendons, cellular Prolotherapy works well for glenoid labral tear repair.

 If you have questions about glenoid labrum surgery options, send them in by emailing